Ex-Mueller aides' texts revealed: Read them here

 Page – I know

-Page – Also did you hear him make a comment about the size of his d*ck earlier?
+Page – Also did you hear him make a comment about the size of his d**k earlier?
 This man cannot be president.

 Strzok – Yes I did.
 In relation to this size of his hand.
 All the “Lil Marco” blah blah blah